Compare Payment Gateway Quotes

 How does credit card tokenisation work?

-Credit card tokenisation works through a 5-step tokenisation flow process.
+Credit card tokenisation works through a 5-step process, which we have discussed below:

-The funds get transferred from the bank to the merchant’s account through the payment processor.
+The approved funds are transferred from the customer’s bank to the merchant account through the payment processor.

 Benefits of credit card tokenisation